rishabjaincs/HPDF-Task1-ReactNative/README.md

 2. npm install react-native-searchbar
 3. npm install react-navigation

+(If you find any problem in installing npm files try once it will work)

 react-native run-android or react-native run-ios

 // will help to run the application